Surprising Reasons to Minimize Kids Clothing

 If a grown adult couldn’t figure out our outrageous clothing situation there was no way a little girl could.

-Downsizing your children’s wardrobe takes the focus away from their external appearance.
+Downsizing your children’s apparel takes the focus away from their external appearance.

 Doesn’t it just seem wrong that we spend SO MUCH TIME obsessing over our appearance these days?
 Makeup, hair, nails, waxing, shaving, working out, tanning, getting dressed.
 I look at that list of the things we do to make ourselves look acceptable and feel beautiful and it kind of makes me sick.